joshuacox/katacoda-scenarios/TryOutRook/step4.md

-## Check on Wordpres  and MySQL
+## Check on WP  and MySQL

-Check on the wordpress pods
+Check on the WP and MySQL pods

 `kubectl get pods`{{execute}}